peterkuma/ccbrowse/README.md

     -c CONFIG   configuration file (default: config.json)
     -s SERVER   server backend or "help" for a list of options (default: gunicorn) -w WORKERS  number of server backend workers (default: 10)

-## Importing data

-The command `ccbrowse get` actually performs two steps: product fetching and importing.
-If you already have product files available locally, you can import them with:

-    ccbrowse import calipso CAL_LID_L1-ValStage1-V3-01.2008-04-30T23-57-40ZN.hdf

-Similarly, if you want to fetch product files without importing, run:

-    cccbrowse fetch calipso "2012-01-01 12:00" "2012-01-01 12:30"

-The product files will be saved under the `products/calipso` directory inside the repository.

-You can choose to import only a certain layer or zoom level with `-l` and `-z`.

-    ccbrowse import -l calipso532 -z 2 calipso CAL_LID_L1-ValStage1-V3-01.2008-04-30T23-57-40ZN.hdf

-would generate tiles for the layer calipso532 and zoom level 2.

 ## Deployment